 How long does it take?

-What equipment do you need for Foodtography School?
+What equipment do you need?

 Did you work from home or somewhere else?

 Yes, absolutely everything can be done from home.
 You don’t need a studio or a restaurant.
 You genuinely only need a tiny amount of space.